tsgates/arch-wiki-markdown/wiki/Snapwm.md

 Most users will want this.
 As the name implies, dmenu is a menu that acts like an auto-complete for typing the name of binaries.
 It integrates well with tiling window managers like snapwm.
 See the dmenu wiki page or man dmenu for more info.
-To install it, do:

-    pacman -S dmenu

 The sample.key.conf file comes with a command to start demenu_run, which will search $PATH for a matching executable as soon as you start typing.